 We have made acquisitions and investments in the past and may pursue further acquisitions and investments in the future.
 These transactions are accompanied by risks.
 For instance, an acquisition could have a negative effect on our financial and strategic position and reputation or the acquired business could fail to further our strategic goals.
+We can provide no assurances that advisors who join LPL Financial through acquisitions or investments in advisor practices will remain at LPL Financial.
 Moreover, we may not be able to successfully integrate acquired businesses into ours, and therefore we may not be able to realize the intended benefits from an acquisition.
 We may have a lack of experience in new markets, products or technologies brought on by the acquisition and we may have an initial dependence on unfamiliar supply or distribution partners.
 An acquisition may create an impairment of relationships with customers or suppliers of the acquired business or our advisors or suppliers.
 All of these and other potential risks may serve as a diversion of our management's attention from other business concerns, and any of these factors could have a material adverse effect on our business.